espressif/esp-sr/docs/speech_command_recognition/README.md

 - One speech commands ID can correspond to multiple speech command phrases;
 - Up to 200 speech commands ID or speech command phrases, including customized commands, are supported;
-- Different Command IDs need to be separated by by ';'.
+- Different Command IDs need to be separated by ';'.
 The corresponding multiple phrases for one Command ID need to be separated by ','.
 - `err_id` return the spelling that does not meet the requirements.

 ### API Reference